SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 This is exactly what the [Open Neural Network Exchange (ONNX)](https://onnx.ai/) is designed to do.
 ONNX is a standardized format for creating and sharing machine learning models.
 It defines an extensible computation graph model, as well as definitions of built-in operators and standard data types.
-The idea behind ONNX is that a model trained with a specific framework on a specific device, lets say Pytorch on your local computer, can be exported and run with an entirely different framework and hardware easily.
-Learning how to export your models to ONNX is therefore a great way to increase the longivity of your models and not being locked into a specific framework for serving your models.
+The idea behind ONNX is that a model trained with a specific framework on a specific device, let's say Pytorch on your local computer, can be exported and run with an entirely different framework and hardware easily.
+Learning how to export your models to ONNX is therefore a great way to increase the longevity of your models and not being locked into a specific framework for serving your models.

 <figure markdown>
 ![Image](../figures/onnx.png){ width="1000" }